shreddykr/skr-chopshop/README.md

-<h1>🛠️ (QB) skr-chopshop - Advanced Vehicle Selling and Missions for FiveM 🚗💰</h1>
+<h1>🛠️ (QB) SKR CHOPSHOP - Advanced Chopshop Missions for FiveM 🚗💰</h1>

 📜 **Overview**

-   skr-chopshop is a FiveM script built for the QBCore framework, allowing players to sell stolen vehicles to a chopshop NPC.
-Players can approach an NPC and sell their stolen vehicle for a random cash payout.
-The vehicle is then deleted, and the player is rewarded with cash directly.
-The payout ranges    from $3,000 to $10,000, with rare higher payouts configurable in the config file.
+   **SKR CHOPSHOP**  is a FiveM script built for the QBCore framework, allowing players to start missions after finding a ped around the map.
+NPCs spawn with weapons configurable in the **config** lua and behave in a defensive manor towards the vehicles.
+In order to complete the mission take out anyone in the way of stealing the car and deliver the car to the same location the mission started.

 ----------------------------------------------------------------------------------

 📱 **Usage**

-**1. Sell Stolen Vehicles**

-   Approach the chopshop NPC with a stolen vehicle nearby.

-   Interact with the NPC using the **ox_target** or **qb-target** interaction system.

-   Receive a random cash payout, and the vehicle will be removed from the game world.

-**3. Participate in Chopshop Missions**
+**Participate in Chopshop Missions**

-   Players can take on missions to locate and deliver specific vehicles to the chopshop for rewards.
+   Players can take on missions to locate and deliver specific vehicles to the chopshop for various rewards configurable to each mission.

-   Missions are marked with blips on the map, guiding players to vehicle spawn locations.
+   After selecting a mission the vehicle is marked with a gold blip and route on the map, guiding players to vehicle locations.

-   Successfully deliver the vehicle to earn a payout.
+   Successfully collect and deliver the vehicle to earn a payout.

 ---------------------------------------------------------------------------------